Revised 2020 Examination Timetables:

 Will Trainees in their final year of training be offered repeats for all disciplines?
 When will the repeats be held?

 Repeat examinations will be offered as specified in the Trainee Handbooks for each discipline.
 Refer to the Revised 2020 Pathology Examination Timetable (22 July 2020) for the proposed dates of repeat examinations for eligible candidates.

 What will the gap be between the slide/phase 1 and oral/phase II examinations?

 Will examinations be rescheduled again?

-The College will continue to closely monitor the situation related to the COVID-19 pandemic and it may be necessary to make further changes to our examination schedule later in the year.
+The College will continue to closely monitor the situation related to the COVID-19 pandemic and it may be necessary to make further changes to our examination arrangements later in the year.
 Should this eventuate, the College will provide as much notice as is feasible.